COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 The size of a child's tonsils isn't a risk factor for throat infections.
 Children or adults who have had their tonsils removed can still get strep throat.

-Call a doctor if the following symptoms develop 1 to 2 weeks or longer after a strep throat infection.
-These symptoms may indicate rheumatic fever.
+Call a doctor if the following symptoms develop 2 to 3 weeks or longer after a strep throat infection.
+These symptoms may be a sign of Rheumatic fever.

-Watchful waiting is appropriate if your sore throat occurs with symptoms like those of a cold, such as sneezing, coughing, and a runny or stuffy nose.
+Watchful waiting is a good choice if your sore throat occurs with symptoms like those of a cold, such as sneezing, coughing, and a runny or stuffy nose.
 In general, the more of these symptoms you have, the less likely it is that your sore throat is caused by a strep infection.
-You can try home treatment if your sore throat is not severe and you have other symptoms of a cold.
+You can try home treatment if your sore throat isn't severe and you have other symptoms of a cold.

 Strep throat is diagnosed from your medical history, a physical exam of your throat, and a lab test, such as a throat culture.
 Sometimes a rapid strep test is used to check for strep.
 Your doctor may confirm the results of the rapid strep test with a throat culture.